rahul0705/rahul0705.github.io/_drafts/2018-10-08-peer-reviews.md

 ---
 title: Code Reviews
 categories:
 - Software Development
 tags:
 - software
 - development
 - code
 - review

 ---
 A basic guide for reviewing code and having your code reviewed.
 This is a living document, expect it to change and evolve overtime, check back for updates.

 # What to look for in a review

 ## Style

 ### Does the code follow the  D.R.Y.
 (Don't Repeat Yourself) principle?

 Is there repeated code that can be factored out to a helper function?
 As you develop it's worth seeing if **relevant** code can be extracted to eliminate redundant code.
 This should simplify where our logic exists.
 This should reduce the amount of places that bugs can creep into and simplifies the amount of locations a patch would need to be applied to.

-It's worth mentioning that factoring code into a common location may not be as straight forward as presented below.
+It's worth mentioning that factoring code into a common location may not be as straightforward as presented below.
 Limitations in the technologies chosen determine our level of 'D.R.Y.ness'.
 What is important to keep in mind is that we are attempting to minimize redundant logic as best we can.

 ```python
 def thing1(arg1):